-- Box.net (5-50 GB free): Their free plan gives you 5 GB of free storage, however, there is a 25MB file size limit.
+- Box.net (10-50 GB free): Their free plan gives you 10 GB of free storage, however, there is a 250MB file size limit.
 If you go for a premium plan file sizes increase along with storage space.
-It’s $9.99 for 25 GB with 1 GB file size limit.
+It’s $10 for 100 GB with 5 GB file size limit.
 There are some offers available currently from certain cell phone manufacturers where you can get 50GB free, along with 100mb file size limit.
 Here’s one that I tried for LG phones, and it worked.
 I now have a 50GB free account.

 - Carbonite (Unlimited space): Their site says its unlimited backup space for about $59/year – or about $5 a month.
 Seems to be a pretty decent deal.
 This is purely backup, not file storage.

-- iDrive (5 GB free): iDrive has 5 GB of free storage for your files, while if you need more space it’s relatively affordable with up to 150 GB for only $4.95/month.
+- iDrive (5 GB free): iDrive has 5 GB of free storage for your files, while if you need more space it’s relatively affordable with 1TB for $44.62/year!

 - Sugar Sync (5 GB free): Online backup and file sync that I’ve heard raves about from a variety of people.
 Premium plans also available.

-- Adrive (50 GB free): 50 GB free of online space.
+- Adrive (50 GB free): 50 GB free of online space after a free trial of a premium plan.
 Definitely a good deal – without a lot of extras – although I’ve read mixed reviews of the service.

 Admittedly the list above isn’t exhaustive by any means.
 There are other services both free and premium that are available.
 The ones listed are just some of the best that I’ve heard about or have used.
 The key is to do your own research and find a data backup solution that fits your needs.